How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

 Why is my scalp so dry?
-Most causes of dry and an itchy scalp can be broken down into internal and external causes;
+The causes of dry scalp can be divided into two, internal and external;

-- Skin conditions, such as different forms of dermatitis or psoriasis
+- Skin conditions, such as dermatitis or psoriasis

 - Age, typically our skin tends to become dryer as we get older